Chloe1997/Medical_image_reconstruction/README.md

 Please check two .ppt files for more Impletmentation details.

-## Note: Please leat me know if I refer your works.
+Note: Please let me know if I refer your works.